riyandifirman/cinema-app/README.md

   - There is additional information that is not the same as the list <br>

 <b> 3.
 About Page </b> <br>
-- Displays a photo of yourself, name and e-mail registered with Dicoding.
+- Displays a photo, name and e-mail
-- In accessing the about page, make sure there is a button that can be used to access the page.
-For how to access it, you can implement:
-  - By adding a special View element (can be a menu option, button, or tab) that contains the contentDescription "about_page" <br>

 ## Screenshot Application
 <b> Home Page </b> <br> <br>